Paradox117/stanza/README.md

 I contributed to the backend development of the project, focusing on implementing core Python functionality, without the Flask portion.
 My responsibilities included:
 - Developing **sales-related functions** to manage transactions and revenue tracking.
 - Implementing **search-related features** to enhance user experience.
-- Managing and maintaining the **database schema** (`bookstore.sql`) to ensure efficient data storage and retrieval.
+- Managing and maintaining the **database schema** (`bookstore.sql`) to ensure efficient data storage and retrieval, alongside the SQL queries.
-- Writing and optimizing **SQL queries** to support the application's functionality and performance.